California needs the best outcomes for the most people.

 Who we are

+GFC is non-partisan and supports legislative candidates across the political spectrum.
+We back legislators who are open to intelligent reforms, possess financial literacy, are collaborative and inclusive, and are courageous enough to govern in the public interest (and in the interest of their constituents).
 Our membership of over 1,000 donors support operating expenses by donating to our 501(c)(4) non-profit organization as well as directly to legislators, candidates for the legislature, and 18 GFC Courage Committee chapters.
 The chapters are independent political action committees that donate to legislators and candidates.
 This giving structure adheres to the direction given by the Fair Political Practices Commission.
 Political donations are publicly disclosed and limited by law to $9,100 per donor per chapter per calendar year.

 Our mission is to be a permanent counter to special interest influence in the California State Legislature and on the statewide ballot.
 We block special-interest serving legislation and initiatives while promoting legislation and reforms that will increase the quality of public services at reasonable cost to taxpayers.